-- 6.13 If a Forecasting Report does not specify a weekly or daily Forecast Service Request volume for the Forecast Coverage Area, Forecast Service Requests for the Forecast Coverage Area will be deemed to be evenly spread across the applicable Service Request Month for the purpose of determining Service Level performance. - 6.14 If a Service Provider is aware that volume is not likely to be evenly distributed within a Forecast Coverage Area over a Service Request Month (for example due to bulk transaction requests), it should ensure that the Forecasting Report for that Service Request Month itemises Forecast Service Requests on a per week or per Business Day basis (as applicable and to the extent required to reflect the forecast variation in distribution of volume). - 6.15 Where the Service Provider fails to submit the required Forecasts, the LFC will deem the forecast to equal the level of Service Orders from the previous month and the LFC will be obliged to meet the applicable Service Levels for that volume of orders.
+- 6.14 If a Forecasting Report does not specify a weekly or daily Forecast Service Request volume for any Forecast Coverage Area, Forecast Service Requests for that Forecast Coverage Area will be deemed to be evenly spread across the applicable Service Request Month for the purpose of determining service level performance. - 6.15 If the Service Provider is aware that volume is not likely to be evenly distributed within a Forecast Coverage Area over a Service Request Month (for example due to bulk transaction request), it should ensure that the Forecasting Report for that Service Request Month itemises Forecast Service Requests on a per week or per Business Day basis (as applicable and to the extent required to reflect the forecast variation in distribution of volume). - Where the Service Provider fails to submit the required Forecasts, the LFC will deem the forecast to equal the level of Service Orders from the previous month and the LFC will be obliged to meet the applicable Service Levels for that volume of orders.